 My skin remains pale as a ghost until the summer gives me a smattering of freckles, but I recently discovered that I have a talent for applying spray tan in the shower.
 On nights out, my arm provides stability to a confection of lace, pleather, and platform heels.
 Usually, those heels are extra wobbly due to innumerable glasses of tequila on the rocks, quickly tossed back while I steadily sip my whiskey-gingers or PBRs.

-Sure, I often provide a steady post and a freshly cooked meal for this wild creature, but what I learn from high femme women is incalculable.
+Sure, I often provide a steady post and a freshly-cooked meal for this wild creature, but what I learn from high femme women is incalculable.
 I’m drawn to their passion and the stunning creativity that feeds them.
 Their flame keeps me warm, and I try my best to fan their fire so they can keep being unapologetic, unpredictable, and astounding.
 If that means I have to vacuum at least once a day to keep the constantly shedding hair/weave at bay or watch Sex and the City for seasons at a time, so be it.

 From my affinity and experience observing the high femme in her natural environment, I’ve learned some important lessons to pass on to those of us with a simple, four-step going out routine.
-Did you know that there were different face-brush things for different powders, lotions, and… other things?
+Did you know that there are different face-brush things for different powders, lotions, and… other things?
 Yeah, me neither.

 1. Vodka sodas and tequila waters are actual drinks that people want to drink.